jtonic/js_ecosystem_for_the_impatient/docs_src/vuejs.md

 ## Hello world Vue web application

 The more professional way of starting a Vue application is by using vue cli.

 But this is not the recommended way when the trainee is not acquainted to javascript tooling (node, npm, babel, webpack...)

-Moreover the quick Vue guide also recommend to start learning Vue without generating it.
+Moreover the official quick Vue guide also recommends to start learning Vue without generating it.

 Without further ado lets see how the most simple Vue application looks like.

 Basically it is all about having the following html file (index.html)

 ```html